leo-project/leo_libs_docs/src/leo_s3_libs/leo_s3_libs_toc.rst

 leo_s3_libs
 ==============

-|leo_s3_libs| are S3 related libraries for LeoFS and other Erlang applications.
+|leo_s3_libs| are S3-API-related libraries for LeoFS and other Erlang applications.

 .. toctree::